40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH33 -- alias and unalias names.md

 > [!WARNING]
 > To make other scripts be unaffected by **literal text substitutions** with incident,
 >
-> always disable `alias_expanded` functionality after main script executes.
+> always disable `expand_aliases` functionality after main script executes.

 ## CH33-1 -- give it an alias
 ### `alias`